 Food Sensitivity vs Allergy Take Home Message

 Food sensitivities are different from food allergies.
 You may have one or the other, or both.
-A food sensitivity test will compliment a food allergy test, especially if your symptoms don’t disappear despite removing the foods you’re allergic to.
+A food sensitivity test will complement a food allergy test, especially if your symptoms don’t disappear despite removing the foods you’re allergic to.
 They are 2 different immune pathways.
 If you have a true food allergy, it’s possible that you ALSO have food sensitivity at the same time to the same food or others.

 If you suspect that you have food sensitivities and need help with a customized meal plan, book a complimentary call with me to discuss your options.